Measuring Geopolitical Alignment and Economic Growth: Additional Empirical Results

-The robustness of our geopolitical relations measure to controlling for sanctions---the most explicit and measurable form of economic coercion---validates our comprehensive approach.
-Rather than requiring researchers to choose among multiple categorical indicators or construct indices combining different relationship types, our event-based methodology captures the full complexity of international relations and their economic consequences.
-This comprehensiveness proves essential for understanding how geopolitical dynamics shape national prosperity in an interconnected world where economic, diplomatic, and security concerns increasingly intertwine.
+The robustness of our geopolitical alignment index to controlling for sanctions (the most explicit and measurable form of economic coercion) reinforces the breadth of our event-based approach relative to narrow categorical indicators.